 1. Rocamadour France: It’s Steeped In History

-Pilgrims have been making their way to the holy pilgrimage site of Rocamadour since at least 1105.
+Pilgrims have been making their way to the holy pilgrimage site of Rocamadour since the early days of the 12th century.
 In 1152 a sanctuary was built to welcome the pilgrims.

 Rocamadour became a major stop on the Saint James’ Way pilgrimage to Santiago de Compostela.
-But Rocamadour was devastated during the Hundreds Years War (1337-1453) and again in the Wars of the Religion (1562-1598).
+But Rocamadour was devastated during the Hundred Years’ War (1337-1453) and again in the Wars of the Religion (1562-1598).
 In fact, by the time the French Revolution began, Rocamadour was a mess.
 It was during the 19th century that Rocamadour France saw a rebuilding and revival to its glory days.

-During all the years of destruction, the Black Madonna and the tolling bell somehow survived.
+During all the years of destruction, the Black Madonna, also known as the Black Virgin, and the tolling bell somehow survived.

 2. Rocamadour France: Stroll Through The Medieval City